metomi/rose/sphinx/tutorial/rose/furthertopics/macro-development.rst

 planet.PlanetChecker.validate`.

-It should either return an "OK" dialog, or give an error dialog like the one bellow depending on the current Earth-Jupiter distance.
+It should either return an "OK" dialog, or give an error dialog like the one below depending on the current Earth-Jupiter distance.

 .. image:: img/rose-macro-hello-world-app-fail.png
    :width: 350px